The Constitution of the European Union

 II.
 The Speaker may call the opening and closing of debating and voting phases in the European Council, set what constitutes a valid vote in accordance with the Constitution, and count the votes when a voting phase has ended.
-The Speaker may delegate these responsibilities to any Councillor, or defer to the presenter of a proposal.
 The Speaker may extend Council proceedings if deemed suitable, however, no phase of the legislative process may be shortened and this power cannot be delegated.

 III.
-The Speaker shall act as a mediator if a Councillor lodges an official complaint against another Councillor.
+The Speaker shall act as a mediator if a Councillor lodges an official complaint against another Councillor or against the Deputy Speaker.
 The process for hearing complaints and coming to a decision is up to the discretion of the Speaker.
 Mediation responsibilities cannot be delegated.

 IV.
 The Speaker is elected for a period of eighteen months with unlimited terms.
 There is a seven day period for nominations and debate, followed by a seven day period for voting.
 Voting shall follow the Alternative Vote system.

 Section V - Deputy Speaker of the European Council

 I. The Deputy Speaker is a Councillor responsible for presiding over sessions of the European Council and moderating the legislative process in the absence of the Speaker.